lub90/ct-pass-store/backend/README.md

 Behavior

-- If secondaryPassword is provided and allowed, it will be stored directly.
+- If secondaryPassword is provided and custom passwords are allowed, it will be encrypted and then stored.

 - If omitted, a secure password will be generated and returned.